ibm-build-lab/cp4d-install/4.0/SWE_INSTALL.md

-# Installing Cloud Pak for Data 4.0 using the Software Everywhere automation
+# Installing Cloud Pak for Data 4.0 using the Tech Zone Automation GitOps modules

 These are steps to install Cloud Pak for Data 4.0 on a VPC cluster using automation created by the Software Everywhere modules.